mr-ravin/lambda_psi_neuron_field_experiment/design.md

 minimum mean validation RMSE
 ```

+These metrics are measured using the restored validation-selected checkpoints.
+For the study's learning-rate grid, exact ties in the mean validation metric are resolved in favor of the smaller learning rate.

 The file is not populated for an incomplete LR sweep.

 ---

 ## 14. Checkpoints

-The best checkpoint for every run is stored under:
+The validation-selected checkpoint for every run is stored under:

 ```text
 checkpoints/<dataset>/<variant>/
 ```

-The checkpoint corresponds to the best validation metric observed during that run.
+The checkpoint is selected using validation accuracy or RMSE, subject to the configured `min_delta` improvement rule described in Section 7.2.

 After training completes or early stopping triggers, that checkpoint is restored before final validation and test metrics are recorded.